scottcolfer/scottcolfer.github.io/_posts/2017-08-19-improve-discovery.md

 date: 2017-08-19
 ---

+Want to improve your [discovery](https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works)?
+Here are 10 things you and your organisation can try to make your discovery even more valuable, based on a recent [retrospective of discovery](http://scottcolfer.com/2017/08/14/discovery-retro-questions.html).

 ## Experiment 1: Can’t interview?
 Don’t start.

 Data/research suggests that

-- Teams wait for weeks to carry out their first interviews with users because they have to develop a route to users.
-This means that the first few weeks of Discovery may have limited return on investment and the final weeks are over-loaded with interviews and do not have enough time for the team to draw conclusions before Discovery ends
+- teams can wait for weeks to carry out their first interviews with users when they have to develop a route to users.
+This means that the first few weeks of discovery may have limited return on investment and the final weeks are over-loaded with interviews and do not have enough time for the team to draw conclusions before discovery ends

 So if we try